vishnu-kyatannawar/auto-liker-x/README.md

 ## How It Works

 1. Launches browser with persistent session (saved in `.browser-data/`)
-2. Checks if already logged in, if not, logs in using your credentials
+2. Logs in to LinkedIn (or restores existing session)
 3. On first login, waits for you to complete any verification manually
-4. Visits each page in your config
+4. Visits each configured LinkedIn page
-5. Finds all posts on the page
+5. Sorts posts by "Recent"
-6. For each new post (not previously processed):
+6. Scrolls down to find the last post you already liked
+7. Processes all posts above that (newer posts) from oldest to newest:
    - Clicks the "Like" button
-   - Clicks "Repost" to reshare
    - Saves the post ID to avoid processing again
+8. Shows detailed summary (total posts, successful likes, failures)
-7. Waits for the configured interval
+9. Waits for the configured interval
-8. Repeats (using saved session, no re-login needed)
+10. Repeats (using saved session, no re-login needed)

+## CSV Logging

+All run results are automatically logged to a CSV file with the following information:
+- **Timestamp (IST)** - When the check was performed (Indian Standard Time)
+- **Page** - LinkedIn page URL that was checked
+- **New Posts Found** - Number of new posts detected
+- **Successfully Liked** - Number of posts successfully liked
+- **Failed/Skipped** - Number of posts that failed or were skipped
+- **Status** - SUCCESS, PARTIAL, ERROR, or TIMEOUT
+- **Error Message** - Details if any error occurred

+The CSV file is created automatically at the path specified in `CSV_LOG_PATH` environment variable.
+If the directory doesn't exist, it will be created.

 ## Notes